Arksine/moonraker/docs/api_changes.md

     "params":{"dev_name":null}}`\
     Toggles device off.
 Returns the current status of the device.
-  - The `notify_power_changed` notification now includes an object containing device info, matching that which would be recieved from a single item in `/machine/power/devices`.
+  - The `notify_power_changed` notification now includes an object containing device info, matching that which would be received from a single item in `/machine/power/devices`.

 ### November 12th 2020